kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 2. External-resizer does NOT detect volume needing modification before API Server is made unavailable.
 Volume modification will not take place until API Server back online.

-In both cases the PVC has not been updated to reflect new VolumeAttributeClass until API Server back online.
+In both cases the PVC has not been updated to reflect new VolumeAttributesClass until API Server back online.

 ###### What are other known failure modes?